pola-rs/polars/docs/user-guide/concepts/contexts.md

 --8<-- "python/user-guide/concepts/contexts.py:select"
 ```

-As you can see from the query the `select` context is very powerful and allows you to perform arbitrary expressions independent (and in parallel) of each other.
+As you can see from the query, the selection context is very powerful and allows you to evaluate arbitrary expressions independent of (and in parallel to) each other.

-Similarly to the `select` statement there is the `with_columns` statement which also is an entrance to the selection context.
-The main difference is that `with_columns` retains the original columns and adds new ones while `select` drops the original columns.
+Similar to the `select` statement, the `with_columns` statement also enters into the selection context.
+The main difference between `with_columns` and `select` is that `with_columns` retains the original columns and adds new ones, whereas `select` drops the original columns.

 {{code_block('user-guide/concepts/contexts','with_columns',['with_columns'])}}